Degree spectra of homeomorphism types of compact Polish spaces: Comparing compact and Polish presentations

-We pick a ball around~$C_0$, whose closure is contained in~$\U_0$ and in which we are going to stay forever, so that in the limit, the copy~$D$ of~$C$ belongs to~$\U_0$.
-We declare that~$D\in \U_0$.
+We now pick a ball~$\B_1$ of some radius~$\epsilon_1$ (to be chosen, see below) around~$X_0$, whose closure is contained in~$\B_0\cap \U_0$ and in which we are going to stay forever, so that in the limit, the copy~$K$ of~$X$ belongs to~$\U_0$.
+We declare that~$K\in \U_0$.

-The second case is if~$\B_0$ does not intersect~$\U_0$.
-In that case, we do nothing and proceed.
-In the sequel, we stay forever in~$\B_0$ (and even in some closed ball contained in~$\B_0$) so that in the limit,~$D\in \B_0$ hence~$D$ does not belong to~$\U_0$.
-We declare that~$D\notin \U_0$.
+\item Now assume that~$\B_0$ does not intersect~$\U_0$.
+We do nothing and proceed by picking a ball~$\B_1$ of some radius~$\epsilon_1$ around~$X$ whose closure is contained in~$\B_0$.
+In the sequel, we stay forever in this ball so in the limit,~$K\in \B_0$ hence~$K$ does not belong to~$\U_0$.
+We declare that~$K\notin \U_0$. \end{enumerate}

-In both cases, we have decided whether the set~$D$ belongs to~$\U_0$.
-We now iterate this process with~$\U_1,\U_2$, etc., taking~$\epsilon$ smaller and smaller so that the composition of the~$\epsilon$-perturbations converges to a homeomorphism (the Inductive Convergence Criterion \cite{vM01} tells us that we can always choose the next~$\epsilon$ sufficiently small to ensure that the limit is a homeomophism, and moreover~$\epsilon$ can be chosen in a computable way), and taking the closure of~$\B_{n+1}$ contained in~$\B_n$.
-In the limit, we have built a copy~$D$ of~$C$ and computed its jump. \end{proof}
+In both cases, we have decided whether the set~$K$ belongs to~$\U_0$.
+We now iterate this process with~$\U_1,\U_2$, etc., choosing~$\epsilon_1,\epsilon_2,\ldots$ smaller and smaller so that the composition of the~$\epsilon_i$-perturbations converges to an injective function (the Inductive Convergence Criterion \cite[Theorem 1.6.2]{vM01} tells us that we can always choose the next~$\epsilon_i$ sufficiently small to ensure that the limit is a injective, and moreover~$\epsilon_i$ can be chosen in a computable way), and taking the closure of~$\B_{n+1}$ contained in~$\B_n$.
+In the limit, we have built a copy~$K$ of~$X$ and computed its jump, using~$\d$ and~$\zero'$ as oracles. \end{proof}

-Observe that the argument is uniform, assuming that the space is perfect.
+The argument is uniform: there is a uniform procedure relative to~$\zero'$ that, given a compact presentation of any compact perfect Polish space~$\X$, computes the jump of some Polish presentation of~$\X$.
 We now observe that there cannot exist a uniform argument including non-perfect Polish spaces.
 Indeed, whether~$X$ is not perfect is~$\Sigma^0_2$ for a Polish presentation, so it is~$\Sigma^0_1$ in its jump.
-If there was a uniform argument then being non-perfect would be~$\Sigma^0_1(\zero')$ for compact presentations, in particular it would be open.
-However, the set of non-perfect compact sets is not open in the Hausdorff metric (witnessed for instance by a sequence of segments shrinking to a singleton).
+If there was a uniform argument relative~$\zero'$, then being non-perfect would be~$\Sigma^0_1(\zero')$ for compact presentations, in particular it would be open in~$\K(Q)$ endowed with the Hausdorff metric.
+However, the set of non-perfect compact sets is not open, as witnessed for instance by a sequence of segments shrinking to a singleton.